Proximal Diffusion Neural Sampler: Unified Framework for SOC-based Neural Sampler

 With this memoryless condition, the following holds:

 \graybox{

-} where $r:=-\beta V-\log\nu$ and $Z$ is the normalizing constant of $\pi$.
-The proof is provided in \cref{app:proof}.
-In other words, the terminal distribution of the optimal path measure $\P^*$ is our target distribution.
+} The proof is provided in \cref{app:proof}.
+In other words, the optimal path measure $\P^*$ bridges between the initial distribution of the reference path measure $\Pref$ to our target distribution $\pi$.
+We remark that the memoryless condition on $\Pref$ is necessary for this framework, and defer further discussion after the proof of \cref{eq:p_star_variational} in \cref{app:proof}.
 Many SOC-based neural samplers \citep{zhang2022path, vargas2023denoising} solve \cref{eq:p_star_variational} or equivalent problem \citep{richterimproved, zhu2025mdns}.
 In the following paragraphs, we provide continuous and discrete instantiations of the optimization problem \cref{eq:p_star_variational}.

-\paragraph{SOC Approaches for Diffusion Samplers} Consider the following controlled stochastic differential equation (SDE) on the state space $\cX=\R^d$: where $b: [0, T]\times \mathcal{X}\rightarrow \mathcal{X}$ and $\sigma: [0, T] \rightarrow \R$ are the base drift and noise schedule, respectively, and $W$ is the Brownian motion (BM).
+\paragraph{SOC Approaches for Continuous Diffusion Samplers} Consider the following controlled stochastic differential equation (SDE) on the state space $\cX=\R^d$: where $b: [0, T]\times \mathcal{X}\rightarrow \mathcal{X}$ and $\sigma: [0, T] \rightarrow \R$ are the base drift and noise schedule, respectively, and $W$ is the Brownian motion (BM).
 Let $\P^\theta$ be the path measure induced by \cref{eq:ctrled_dyn}.
 The reference path measure $\Pref$ is the path measure induced by \cref{eq:ctrled_dyn} with $u^\theta \equiv 0$.
 By applying Girsanov's theorem \citep{sarkka2019applied}, the optimization problem \cref{eq:p_star_variational} can be reduced to the following SOC problem: Under the memoryless condition \cref{eq:memoryless}, the solution of \cref{eq:diff-soc} then yields a controlled process whose terminal marginal equals $\pi$.
 Such memoryless references can be constructed by suitable choices of $(b, \sigma, \mu)$.
 For example, Path Integral Sampler (PIS, \citet{zhang2022path} and Adjoint Sampler (AS, \citet{havens2025adjoint}) use $\mu=\delta_0$ and $b_t \equiv 0$.
 Denoising Diffusion Sampler (DDS) \citep{vargas2023denoising} takes $b_t(x) = - \frac{\alpha_t}{2} x$, $\sigma_t = \sqrt{\alpha_t}$, and $\mu = \mathcal{N} (0, I)$ where $\exp\left( - \int^T_0 \alpha_t \d t\right) \approx 0$.
 This scheduling choice is the same as Variance Preserving SDE (VPSDE) in \citet{song2021score}.
 In these cases, the reference terminal law $\nu$ is a tractable Gaussian, so $r(\cdot)$ in \cref{eq:diff-soc} is available in closed form.